Our Faith at Sacred Heart Primary School

 Prayer sessions in our ‘Fr Kelly Prayer Garden’, so we feel close to nature with God

 We work hard to include families in the prayer life of our school by encouraging them to attend assemblies and prayer services throughout the year

 We have a house point system, which involves four houses.
-These houses were named after the four books of the New Testament: Matthew, Mark, Luke and John.
+These houses were named after the four Gospels of the New Testament: Matthew, Mark, Luke and John.

 Upon entry each pupil is allocated to a house which is represented by a different colour.

 A pupil can obtain house points for excellent homework, good attendance, being polite, showing kindness, being a good example, trying their best in class, good manners in the dining hall, just showing a little extra effort and good behaviour in and out of the classroom.

 In order to develop the faith life of the school, we have a beautiful Spiritual Prayer Garden that all children and adults are welcome to use when they would like time be calm and quiet.
 The area is also used for reflection and stories.